-Bursary support takes the form of reduced monthly tuition fees.
-It is not a direct payment to the student.
-All students must fund the annual tuition fee component.
+Bursary support takes the form of reduced monthly tuition fees and is not a direct payment to the student.
+All students must fund the annual tuition fee component of the course fees.

 Who should apply?

-Students who have explored all other finance options but still find themselves struggling to cover the full monthly fees.
-For a full list of finance options please visit CNELM’s website – http://cnelm.co.uk/student-finance/.
+Applicants who have explored all other finance options but still find themselves struggling to cover the full monthly fees.
+For a full list of finance options please visit CNELM’s website –http://cnelm.co.uk/student-finance/.
 The examples given below are a guide to help applicants understand whether applying for bursary support is likely to be successful.